benchristelcom/benchristelcom.github.io/src/posts/escape-plan.md

 websites or simply make them less tempting.
 I've configured it to impose a 20-second delay before visiting any site I haven't explicitly allowlisted.
 That's just what's worked for me, though, and your mileage may vary.
-Other options include blurring blocked sites to make them harder to read, or reducing them to black and white.
+Other options include blurring blocked sites to make them harder to read, reducing them to black and white, or redirecting to a different site.

 At this point, you may be able to trade your smartphone for a dumbphone.
 Perhaps [r/dumbphones] can advise.
 Or [try making your Android phone into an